AdminUmesh/Dev-Notes/Database/SQL Server/Indexes.md

 # What are Indexes in MS SQL?
 An index is a database object used to improve the performance of queries.
-Indexes allow the SQL Server to quickly locate and access the data in a table without having to scan the entire table.
+Indexes allow quickly locate and access the data in a table without having to scan the entire table.
 `Indexes are mainly created on columns that are frequently used in WHERE, JOIN, ORDER BY, or GROUP BY clauses.`

 ## Purpose of Indexes: